att/rcloud/README.md

 The third and fourth lines are the base URL of the github website and the entry point for the github API (these might differ in [Enterprise Github](http://enterprise.github.com) deployments).

+Then go to `http://127.0.0.1:8080/login.html`, click login, and authorize access to your account through github.

 ### Will you be hacking on the code?
 Read on